anupdsouza/anupdsouza.github.io/_posts/2024-08-09-hide-markdown-posts.md

   - Markdown
   - Jekyll
   - Minimal Mistakes
 ---

 <p align="center" style="font-size: 0.85rem;">
-  Photo by <a href="https://unsplash.com/@ikukevk?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kevin Ku</a> on <a href="https://unsplash.com/photos/closeup-photo-of-eyeglasses-w7ZyuGYNpRQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+  Photo by <a href="https://unsplash.com/@tunagraphy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">meriç tuna</a> on <a href="https://unsplash.com/photos/grayscale-photo-of-person-standing-on-field-o5sSx7_lw4s?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </p>

-Previously, when I was using the [Chirpy](https://chirpy.cotes.page/) theme for my website, I was able to *draft* posts until I was ready to publish them by storing them in the `_drafts` folder.
+Previously, when I was using the [Chirpy](https://chirpy.cotes.page/) theme for my website, I was able to _draft_ posts until I was ready to publish them by storing them in the `_drafts` folder.
 Having switched to the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme however, it didn't come with a `_drafts` folder.
 While I could create one, I wanted to avoid the pain of doing so, then adding the draft posts to it and then moving them to the `_posts` folder for `Jekyll` to publish them once I was ready.
-Turns out, you can simply keep a post from being published (*wink wink*) without having them in a `_drafts` folder.
+Turns out, you can simply keep a post from being published (_wink wink_) without having them in a `_drafts` folder.
 All you need to do is update the `YML` front matter of the post to include a `published` property.

 For example:

 ```
 ---
 layout: post